 Montage Technology Selects PDF Solutions® Exensio® Fabless for Advanced Semiconductor Analytics

-Exensio Platform Drives Adoption of Big Data Analytics with Powerful and Customizable Templates

-/EIN News/ -- SANTA CLARA, Calif., Nov.
-14, 2022 (GLOBE NEWSWIRE) -- PDF Solutions, Inc. (Nasdaq: PDFS), a leading provider of unified data and cloud analytics for the semiconductor ecosystem, today announced that Montage Technology selected PDF Solutions’ Exensio Fabless as its semiconductor analytics platform.
+SANTA CLARA, Calif., Nov.
+14, 2022 (GLOBE NEWSWIRE) -- PDF Solutions, Inc. PDFS, a leading provider of unified data and cloud analytics for the semiconductor ecosystem, today announced that Montage Technology selected PDF Solutions' Exensio Fabless as its semiconductor analytics platform.
 Exensio Fabless is designed with a powerful and flexible analytics environment, which PDF Solutions believes was a critical factor in the decision.

 Montage Technology is a leading IC design company dedicated to providing high-performance, low-power IC solutions for cloud computing and data center markets.
 After a comprehensive evaluation, Montage chose PDF Solutions' Exensio Fabless as its yield data analysis platform.
 The template function in Exensio Fabless supports independent customization, which meets Montage's current needs and can be flexibly expanded and customized for increased product analysis needs in the future.
 In addition, Montage requested local support for their manufacturing and test operations teams, which PDF Solutions was able to fulfill with its global support organization, including local, in-person resources.